What is included with my flotilla holiday?

 Absolutely.
 You can get involved as much or as little as you would like, that’s one of the benefits of our cabin charter program.
 Many of our skippers are also RYA qualified instructors and whilst they cannot offer you certification during your trip, they can certainly give you some informal tuition, providing this does not impact on the enjoyment of the group aboard.

-Do I need a visa for my Flotilla or Cabin Charter holiday??
+Do I need a visa for my sailing holiday?

 For British citizens, the only destination for which you will need a visa is Turkey.